Andy Poole and Nigel Holmes provide an overview of a common issue with the limited company structure and how to overcome it

 A CPOS is a distribution for tax, meaning that it is taxed as a dividend.
 In some circumstances, however, if certain criteria are met, it can be taxed as a capital receipt, and thereby subject to Capital Gains Tax (CGT).
 With the Entrepreneur’s Relief rate of CGT being only 10% on the first £10m of qualifying gain, this is often the most attractive proposition.

 It is not always the case that the capital route will be available or, if available, preferred, but for the rest of this article it is assumed that the capital treatment is desired, available, and most of the necessary criteria for both capital treatment and Entrepreneur’s Relief will be met.

 In our example, the individual meets all the necessary criteria, as does the company, but for one point; whilst there are sufficient distributable reserves to allow the CPOS to happen, there is insufficient cash to make a one-off payment.
 The business may have all its working capital tied up in stock, WIP or debtors.
 In order to meet all the criteria the CPOS transaction must substantially reduce the shareholder’s holding (the post sale interest being not more than 75% of the pre-sale interest in the shares) but, furthermore, in reality HM Revenue & Customs will usually only grant clearance based on a retirement / exit scenario if the shareholder retains no more than 5% (for sentimental reasons).
-In other words, buying the shares back in tranches cannot qualify for the capital treatment.
-Or can it?

 The solution is a multiple completion contract.
 This is a single unconditional contract under which the shareholder disposes of their entire beneficial interest in their shares on the date of entering into the contract, but the sale is completed in tranches.